AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Hellenise Races/Devils/Cubare.md

 ## Subraces
 ### Protector Cubare

-**Ability Score Increase:** Your Strength and Wisdom scores increase by 1.
+**Racial Attribute Bonus:** Your Strength and Wisdom scores increase by 1.
 **First Aid:** You are novice with Medicine.
 Once per long rest, when you take the Medicate action, you may make a Medicine (Willpower) check instead.
 On a 10 or more, the creature wakes up with a sudden inhale, recovering an amount of hit points equal to the check divided by 3.

 ### Shifter Cubare

-**Ability Score Increase:** Your Charisma score increases by 1.
+**Racial Attribute Bonus:** Your Charisma score increases by 1.
 **Shifter:** Your body is able to transform itself mildly in order to appear different than your usual self, or other versions of yourself.
 Using an action, your body shifts in order to make you appear like another creature you've seen previously or you are able to imagine with about the same body type as you, and up to 1' taller or shorter than your usual self.
 This transformation lasts until you dismiss it, or until you lose consciousness.
-You retain your ability scores even while transformed.
+You retain your attributes even while transformed.
 You may do this an amount of times equal to your Charisma modifier between long rests.
 **Nurtured Talents:** You can speak, read and write in a language of your choice.